lxbarth/docfish/example/README.md

 ### Template directories

     ls -l _docfish/templates/
-    doc.html
+    page.html
-    site.html
+    toc.html

-There are only two templates for the site: the overall HTML site template (`site.html`) and the document template (`doc.html`).
+There are only two templates for the site: the overall HTML page template (`page.html`) and the template for the table of content (`toc.html`).